Juan Castro

-Juan Gabriel Castro (born June 20, 1972), is a Mexican former professional baseball infielder, who played in Major League Baseball (MLB) for the Los Angeles Dodgers, Cincinnati Reds, Minnesota Twins, Baltimore Orioles, and Philadelphia Phillies, during his 17-year big league career.
+Juan Gabriel Castro (born June 20, 1972), is a Mexican professional baseball coach and former infielder, who played in Major League Baseball (MLB) for the Los Angeles Dodgers, Cincinnati Reds, Minnesota Twins, Baltimore Orioles, and Philadelphia Phillies, during his 17-year big league career.
+He currently serves as the manager for the Acereros de Monclova of the Mexican League.

 Castro was known mainly for his defensive abilities.
 He was primarily a reserve player.
 Castro batted and threw right-handed.
 Following his retirement as a player, Castro joined the Dodgers organization as a coach.
 During the 2020 and 2021 seasons, Castro was the infield coach for the Phillies.

-Baseball career
+Playing career

 Los Angeles Dodgers

 Castro was signed as an undrafted free agent by the Los Angeles Dodgers in 1991 and began his trek through the minor leagues with the Great Falls Voyagers in 1991.
 He followed that up with time spent with the Bakersfield Dodgers, San Antonio Missions and Albuquerque Dukes.
 He was selected to the Texas League All-Star Team while with San Antonio in 1994.

 Castro made his major league debut with the Los Angeles Dodgers on September 2, 1995 against the Montreal Expos as a defensive replacement at third base.
 He got his first at bat on September 11, and recorded his first career hit in his first career start on October 1 against the San Diego Padres.

 Playing for the Dodgers was especially meaningful for Castro, as he idolized fellow Mexican and former Dodgers pitching ace Fernando Valenzuela as a child.

 Castro played for the Dodgers through the 1999 season.
 His primary position was shortstop, but he also backed up at second base and third base.